harishbalakrishnan3/Visual-Categorization/Sphinx/models/VAM/index.rst

 A Sample Script : :download:`sample <../../../models/VAM/sample.py>`

 The above script illustrates how one can use the vam module.
 As an example, the above script generates the best fit pseudo-exemplar model, the corresponding model parameters and the minimum SSE.
-Note that this is slightly better than the values reported in [WoGB05]_.
+For the optimization, scipy.optimize.minimize is used to minimize the SSE.
+Note that the following results are slightly better than the values reported in [WoGB05]_.
+This could be due to the different optimization tools used in the implementation of the model by the authors and in the example script here.

 Script output
 ^^^^^^^^^^^^^